My hangover is over. Yayyy!

 I kid you not, age is a bitch.
 However, before starting all over again – we are heading to Resurrection Fest this weekend – I wanted to kick the O Son Do Camiño festival review.
 Otherwise, stuff might get blurry.
 I have this.

-So before further ado, let me introduce you the good, the bad and the ugly (kidding!) of this first edition of O Son Do Camiño in Santiago de Compostela, Spain.
+So before further ado, let me introduce you to the good, the bad, and the ugly (kidding!) of this first edition of O Son Do Camiño in Santiago de Compostela, Spain.